Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 In this classic story about a haunted house, ghosts spook this family and communicate with the youngest daughter through the TV.
-Does home insurance cover possession and destruction of a home?
-Yes, vandalism caused by uninvited ghosts would typically be covered, if you can provide proof of the damage.
+Does home insurance cover your home’s possession and destruction?
+Yes, vandalism caused by uninvited ghosts would typically be covered — if you can provide proof of the damage.

 And because the real estate developers didn’t disclose that the homes were built on a cemetery, the unlucky homeowners could sue for negligence due to nondisclosure, which would be covered by the developer’s business liability insurance.

 In this cult classic B-movie, youngest son Joshua is on a mission to prevent his family from eating poisoned food during a vacation gone wrong.
 The good news is food poisoning is usually covered by home insurance.
 That means Joshua could get a decent claim payout if his efforts are unsuccessful.

 Unfortunately, camper insurance wouldn’t cover cleaning up the popcorn mess in the RV from the infamous corn scene.

 A gaming tale as old as time: An evil corporation creates zombies in secret labs, the zombies break loose, and everyone dies.
 According to video game canon, the Umbrella Corporation inadvertently causes the destruction of Raccoon City after releasing zombies to terrorize the city.
 The famed pharmaceutical company went bankrupt in 2013, after losing its lawsuit for causing the zombie outbreak.